 CareClinic offers a nutrition tracker, which helps you maintain your diet log.
 When you are pregnant, it is essential to keep tracking food to ensure adequate nutrition is taken for your baby’s wellbeing and yourself.
 Meanwhile, this nutrition tracker would help identify your cravings and make you take control of them.
 If you have a specific diet to change your food habit, you can follow your diet and reflect on helping you live a healthy life.

 Use this feature to track all activities you involve.
 CareClinic’s activity tracker lets you identify any actions that worsen or relieves your mood swings and symptoms.
 You can figure out which activities help improve your symptoms and which don’t.
 If you suffer from non-pregnancy-specific symptoms like fatigue, you can identify them easily by reviewing your activities.
 You can look back to see if there are any correlations between your symptoms and any activity you may have participated in.

 Keep a record of therapies you may be receiving.
 Maybe you are seeing an Obstetrician or even your family doctor.
 You can record all of your appointments so that you never forget something.

 Reports are another great feature in the CareClinic app.
 It can provide a lot of perception into your lifestyle change.
 It considers your logs in diary, nutrition, activities, symptoms, etc., and subsequently generates reports to show the association amid those entries.
 This connection would be helpful to learn more about yourself and your pregnancy-related changes.

-This blog on 7 DPO is a guide to check your pregnancy status.
+This blog on 7 DPO is a guide to checking your pregnancy status.
 Still, you should always seek medical advice if you have any concerns about your pregnancy status, symptoms, or pregnancy test itself.
 Using an all-in-one app like CareClinic can help you lead a healthy pregnancy by getting into the habit of tracking and sticking with it.